MHMuard/PH-tube/README.md

 Example: - https://openapi.programming-hero.com/api/videos/category/1000

 ## Blog Questions
-Discuss the scope of var, let, and const
+-Discuss the scope of var, let, and const
-Tell us the use cases of null and undefined
+-Tell us the use cases of null and undefined
-What do you mean by REST API?
+-What do you mean by REST API?